nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 to recover from transient failure.
 However, this behavior should be configurable as it isn't always desirable, such as situations where *latency* is prioritized.

-Backoff should be implemented by sending `RDY 0` to the appropriate producers, stopping message flow.
+Backoff should be implemented by sending `RDY 0` to the appropriate `nsqd`, stopping message flow.
 The duration of time to remain in this state should be calculated based on the number of repeated failures (exponential).
 Similarly, successful processing should reduce this duration until the reader is no longer in a backoff state.